mazze313/fast-access-search-bar/README.md

     Click *Install Add-on From File...* and select previously created *zip* file of add-on.

 ## Usage
 - Open add-on with click on icon in navigation bar or using the shortcut **Alt + Q**.
-  (you can change the shortcut in Firefox via *Tools*/*Add-ons*/Settings Cogwheel/*Manage Extension Shortcut*).
+You can change the shortcut in Firefox via *Tools*/*Add-ons*/Settings Cogwheel/*Manage Extension Shortcut*.
 - Enter search term and confirm (*Carriage Return* or *Enter*).
 Delete previously entered search term with *left arrow key*.
 New searches are always opened in a new tab.
 - Select other predefined search engine with left mouse click or simply use *arrow up* or *arrow down*.
 Selection of search engine does not have to be confirmed and is automatically used.

 ---